FAQ

 All our trips are private only.
 We do not mix groups, because pace, comfort level and expectations should be adapted to you.

-Private boat for your group, local crew, fuel, safety briefing, snorkeling gear, underwater guide, drinking water and lunch.
+Private boat for your group, local crew, fuel, safety briefing, underwater guide, drinking water and lunch.
+Guests bring their own snorkeling gear.
 Flights, accommodation and travel insurance are not included.

-Papua is for fit, flexible travelers who are comfortable with remote logistics, simple conditions and plans that may change because of weather, boats or local timing.
+Papua expeditions are for fit, flexible travelers who are comfortable with remote logistics, simple conditions and plans that may change because of weather, boats or local timing.

-The core options are Asmat, Korowai, Asmat + Korowai, and Nabire whale sharks with logistics support.
-We help you choose based on fitness, time, comfort level and your main interest.
+The core Papua route options are Asmat, Korowai, Asmat + Korowai, and Nabire whale sharks with logistics support.
+We help you choose based on fitness, time and comfort level.

 Papua prices are individual and on request.
 Costs depend on route, group size, transport, timing, local support, and how much flexibility or depth you want.

-No. We avoid misleading "tourist treehouse theatre".
+No. The Korowai expedition avoids misleading "tourist treehouse theatre".
 If we go, we go with local permission, realistic timing and respect for what is actually possible.

 During the expedition, local logistics such as boats, water taxis, local transport, guides, village arrangements and simple accommodation are planned into the route.
 International and domestic flights to Papua are not included.